 This method is convenient if you don’t drive your Tesla often and don’t need to charge it quickly.
 For instance, if you only use it to commute to the workplace that’s only a few miles away, then a 120-volt home connection can suffice.

 The time between when you arrive home in the evening and leave the next day should be enough to provide enough power for your next drive.
-This connection provides roughly 20 amps and charges at around 3 miles per hour.
+This connection provides roughly 20 amps and charges around 3 miles per hour.
 So, you won’t have to worry about driving to a charging station unless you’re planning to go on a long journey.

 How Fast Does a 240-Volt Home Connection Charge a Tesla?